-Property Value IdP Host The host name of the Okta service that you are using to authenticate the connection.
+Property Value IdP_Host The host name of the Okta service that you are using to authenticate the connection.
 The host name cannot include any slashes (/).
 AWSCredentialsProviderClass As alternatives, you can configure this property using the aliases aws_credentials_provider_class or plugin_name.
-If you specify both aliases, the setting associated with aws_credentials_provider_class takes precedence.
-The FQCN that implements the Okta credentials provider.

-Property Value App_ID The Okta-provided unique ID associated with your Athena application.
+If you specify both aliases, the setting associated with aws_credentials_provider The FQCN that implements the Okta credentials provider. class takes precedence.
+The Older many ideal and investigate the design was a second state of the control App_ID The Okta-provided unique ID associated with your Athena application.
 App_Name (Optional) The name of the Okta application that you use to authenticate the connection to Athena.
-User The ameil address that you use to As an alternative, you can configure this property using the alias UID.
+User As an alternative, you can configure this property using the alias UID.
 The email address that you use to access the Okta server.
-Password The password corresponding to As an alternative, you can configure this property using the alias PWD. your user name that you specified in the User or UID property. preferred_role The Amazon Resource Name (ARN) of the role that you want to assume when authenticated through Okta.
+Password As an alternative, you can configure this property using the alias PWD.
+The password corresponding to your user name that you specified in the User or UID property. preferred_role The Amazon Resource Name (ARN) of the role that you want to assume when authenticated through Okta.
 One of the following: SSL_Insecure false if you want the connector to verify the server certificate.
 If this is not set, the default is false. true if you do not want the connector to verify the server certificate.